 IMPACT Awards® (2018) criteria: Firms must use Charles Schwab & Co., Inc. (“Schwab”) as a custodian and must have been in business for at least 10 years (Best-inBusiness IMPACT Award™ ) or at least five years (Trailblazer IMPACT Award™ ), have at least $25 million in assets under management, and be registered with the SEC.
 Schwab and an industry panel review general business metrics and essays submitted by the firms makes selections for the awards.
 The Best-in-Business IMPACT Award™ is presented to an independent investment advisory firm for excellence in business management and client services, including achievements in integrating technology as a core part of its business operations.
 The Trailblazer IMPACT Award™ recognizes an independent investment advisory firm for unique efforts to advance the industry, such as serving a new client segment, creating a new business model, offering education to the community, developing new talent, or advocating for the industry.
 The Colony Group and its employees are independent of and are not employees or agents of Schwab.
 Schwab does not prepare, verify or endorse information distributed by The Colony Group.
 Neither The Best-in-Business IMPACT Award™ nor The Trailblazer IMPACT Award™, both part of Schwab’s IMPACT Awards® program, is a referral to, endorsement or recommendation of, or testimonial for the advisor with respect to its investment advisory or other services.

 InvestmentNews criteria: Women to Watch (2018) – Demonstrated success and leadership in the financial advisory industry; proven ability or power to effect change in the industry; exhibited willingness to share her expertise with others in the field, including by serving as a mentor or role model to other female professionals in the industry and speaking at industry events; and has given back to her community through activities such as sitting on boards, volunteering and donating time to help investors.
-40 Under 40 (2019) – The men and women chosen as the 40 Under 40 honorees were selected from a pool of 1,000 nominees based on their level of accomplishment, contribution to the financial advice industry and leadership.
-They serve as role models for other young professionals.
-Top 50 Best Places to Work (2018) – Be a registered investment adviser or affiliated independent broker-dealer; be in business a minimum of one year; have at least 15 employees.
+40 Under 40 (2019, 2023) – The annual list recognizes and celebrates up-and-comers in the financial advice industry who are 39 or younger.
+Honorees are judged on their accomplishments, contribution to the industry, leadership and promise.
+Top 50 Best Places to Work (2020) – Be a registered investment adviser or affiliated independent broker-dealer; be in business a minimum of one year; have at least 15 employees.
 Information is gathered from the advisor regarding employee benefits and policies, and employees confidentially answer a survey regarding employee engagement and satisfaction.
 Colony was featured on the list in 2018.
+Best Places to Work for Financial Advisers (2018, 2021, 2022, 2023) – The annual list of top firms is compiled by Best Companies Group through online employee and employer surveys.
+The collected information is combined to determine the strengths of each of the firms that voluntarily participate in the program and each workplace is ranked on this data.

 New York State Society of CPA’s Outstanding CPA in Industry Award criteria: Nomination by a society member of a CPA financial executive with a record of outstanding professional achievement in a private business or industry.
 Colony’s Managing Director of the NY Metro Offices received the recognition in 2006, while serving as President of Prosper Advisors.